voxeet/dolbyio-web-file-presentation-service/README.md

 -   Use [Enhanced Conference Access Control](https://docs.dolby.io/interactivity/docs/guides-enhanced-conference-access-control) with the permissions set on the server side
 -   Mixer layout
 -   Docker image to run the application easily
+-   Use the Dolby.io Communications SDK for Desktop to generate a native desktop application
+-   Video background blur (Desktop SDK only)

 ## Open Source Projects